truizsanchez/transactions-assessment/README.md

 Tests run inside the container against the same PostgreSQL service.

 Need something more granular?
-Drop into the container and run pytest yourself:
+Drop into the container and run Pytest yourself:

 ```
 make shell